JULIELab/jufit/README.md

---outFile=FILE  write output to this file instead of stdout --semanticGroup=GROUP  Process only terms belonging to a semantic group (repeat for multiple) --rules=JSON  file with rules to use instead of defaults (probably not a good idea) --noFilter  Do not filter output (incompatible with --mrconso as nothing would to be done)
+--outFile=FILE  write output to this file instead of stdout --semanticGroup=GROUP  Process only terms belonging to a semantic group (repeat for multiple) --rules=JSON  file with rules to use instead of defaults (probably not a good idea) --noFilter  Do not filter output (incompatible with --mrconso as nothing would need to be done)
 ```
 Languages must be given as three letter abbreviations, e.g., `ENG`, `GER`, `SPA`, `FRE` or `DUT`
 We suggest updating your Java VM arguments to use at least 0.5GB of RAM, i.e., `-Xmx512M`